 - ensure Senior School pupils given positions of responsibility (e.g. School and House Prefects) over other pupils are briefed on appropriate action to take should they receive allegations of abuse or have concerns about a pupils mental health; - ensure that all children are able to express their concerns and that any issues they may raise will be taken seriously and will be acted upon as appropriate; - ensure that all staff are particularly alert to relationships between pupils and the potential for pupil to pupil abuse.
-Peer on peer abuse can take different forms and should never be tolerated or passed off as "banter" or "part of growing up".
+Child on child abuse can take different forms and should never be tolerated or passed off as "banter" or "part of growing up".
 Should such instances arise the staff concerned will inform the DSL immediately; - ensure that all victims of abuse will be supported appropriately by a member of the Pastoral Staff (eg Housemaster/Housemistress, Tutor, Chaplain, Independent Listener). - ensure that if staff have any concern about a child's welfare they will act immediately. - ensure that parents are made aware of their responsibility to put guardianship arrangements in place for their children who board at the College.
-The School does not appoint guardians, nor does it make or facilitate the arrangement of guardianship. - ensure safeguarding procedures are adapted in extreme circumstances, such as a national lockdown, with an appropriate annex created by the DSL and distributed to staff as was the case with Covid-19. - Ensure the EYFS provision safeguards children and practitioners online. - Ensure the DSL and School Administration Teams are familiar with the guidance for Local Authorities should a parent withdraw their child from school and move to elective home education.
+The School does not appoint guardians, nor does it make or facilitate the arrangement of guardianship. - ensure safeguarding procedures are adapted in extreme circumstances, such as a national lockdown, with an appropriate annex created by the DSL and distributed to staff as was the case with Covid-19. - Ensure the EYFS provision safeguards children and practitioners online. - Ensure the DSL and School Administration Teams are familiar with the guidance for Local Authorities should a parent withdraw their child from school and move to elective home education. - Ensure that pupils are not unlawfully discriminated against because of their protected characteristics, and consider how to support children with protected characteristics, and take positive action, where proportionate, to deal with the disadvantages that these pupils face.
+LGBTQ+ children are able to speak out or share concerns with staff through the EDI Committee, independent listener or pastoral staff.